dmbelo/udacity.carnd.vehicle-detection-and-tracking/README.md

 I trained a linear support vector machine (SVM) using `sklearn.svm.SVC`.
 The training process was carried out in the `train.py` file.
 Here I first instantiate a `FeatureParameters` object which contains all of my relevant parameters controlling the feature extraction process.
 I then read in and aggregate all of my training images for car examples and non-car examples.
 The data set consisted of 8792 car samples and 8968 non-car samples (nicely balanced).
 Once aggregated, I extracted the features relative to them using the `extract_features` function and created a label vector representative of the car/notcar classes.
 The data was scaled using `sklearn.preprocessing.StandardScaler`, randomized and divided into training and testing sets.
 Finally the classifier was fit to the training data and the accuracy was observed to be upwards of 99 %.

+I tested changing the C parameter of the `sklearn.svm.SVC`, the penalty parameter of the error term.
+By choosing a lower value, in this case `C=0.00001` I effectively tell the optimizer to look for a larger-margin separating hyperplane than otherwise.
+This should result in a model that should generalize to unseen example even if it misclassifies more examples in the training/testing set.

 Finally, the SVM and the scaler object are packed into a `Classifier` object and pickled into a file to be saved to the hard-disk and reloaded for vehicle detection later.

 ###Sliding Window Search